Hazrat Mirza Ghulam Ahmad

 members

-by Dr. Zahid Aziz
+by Dr Zahid Aziz

-Dawood Majoka, a member of the Ahmadiyya Movement in Islam
+Dawood Majoka, a member of the Ahmadiyya Movement in

-the name Haziq.
+under the name Haziq.
 Our Qadiani critics argue that these quotations

 show that Hazrat Mirza Ghulam Ahmad claimed to be a prophet.
 I replied